Indias Daily COVID-19 Caseload Decreases To 114 - UrduPoint

 India's Daily COVID-19 Caseload Decreases To 114

-NEW DELHI,23 DEC (UrduPoint / Pakistan Point News - 23rd Dec, 2022 ) ::India's daily COVID-19 caseload decreases to 114India's Federal health ministry said on Friday the country's daily COVID-19 caseload decreased to 114, with no related death reported during the past 24 hours.
+NEW DELHI,25 DEC (UrduPoint / Pakistan Point News - 25th Dec, 2022 ) :::India's daily COVID-19 caseload decreases to 114India's Federal health ministry said on Friday the country's daily COVID-19 caseload decreased to 114, with no related death reported during the past 24 hours.

 This is the second straight day that no death due to COVID-19 was reported.